PLATINUM2023

 Solution:

 In Nicaragua, ViviendasLeon is training adults in business planning and entrepreneurship, with support to form farming related and small manufacturing businesses such as clothing or accessories production.
-In Guatemala, we are working toward implementing this same program in 2022.
+In Guatemala, we launched our first round of capacity training and food security farming programs in 2023-24.

 Outcomes: